Fat Pizza: Plot

 The film is set in Canterbury-Bankstown and opens with the protagonist, Pauly (Paul Fenech), claiming that the following events are all true and that real names are used.

 Pauly arrives late at work to find his employer, Bobo (Johnny Boxer), has hired a new delivery driver, Davo (Jason Davis).
 Pauly explains to Davo that Bobo is crazy from being a forty-year-old virgin who lives with his mother, but is getting married the next day to a Vietnamese mail-order bride, Lin Chow Bang (Tuyen Le), who is sneaking into the country illegally.
 Pauly then shows Davo the "Former Employee Hall of Shame", which features Sahib (Desan Padayachee), who was forced out for being too polite and not tough enough.
 In retribution for being fired, Sahib and his friends opened their own pizzeria, Phat Pizza.

 Later on, Pauly gets into a traffic accident with clown mascot Ronnie Mcdoggle (George Kapiniaris), whom Pauly mocks and assaults.
-Dozens more clown mascots surround Pauly, forcing him to single handedly fight them all off, after which the clowns decide to back down and Pauly flees the scene in his delivery car.
+Dozens more clown mascots surround Pauly, forcing him to single-handedly fight them all off, after which the clowns decide to back down and Pauly flees the scene in his delivery car.
+Ronnie and his fellow clown mascots later show up at the Pizzeria to look for Pauly, but Bobo scares them away with his chainsaw.

 Meanwhile, Davo is late delivering a pizza to a house of bikies.
 While looking around the delivery address, he finds a drug lab producing homemade steroids and a large amount of marijuana.
 He is then discovered by the bikie gang who fight with and subdue Davo.
 The bikies are about to kill Davo as the lab catches light and explodes as a result of Davo dropping a joint during the fight.
 Davo and the bikies survive the explosion, but Davo is able to escape.
 Back at the Pizzeria, Davo meets fellow delivery driver Sleek the Elite (Paul Nakad), who tells him how he feigns romantic interest in unattractive women so he can meet and sleep with their attractive friends.
 Sleek then details how he has another delivery driver, Habib (Tahir Bilgic) secretly film his sexual encounters without the women's knowledge.
+Sleek then asks Davo what he used to do before becoming a pizza deliverer, which Davo reveals he was a heavy marijuana user, and that he got the pizza delivery job after getting arrested for possession of marijuana and being sentenced to six years of work release due to prison overpopulation.